mozman/ezdxf/docs/source/index.rst

 Quick-Info
 ----------

-- *ezdxf* is a Python package to read and write DXF drawings
+- *ezdxf* is a Python package to read and write DXF drawings (interface to the DXF file format)
 - intended audience: Developer
 - requires Python 2.7 or later, runs on CPython and pypy, maybe on IronPython and Jython
 - OS independent